hbc/NGS-Data-Analysis-long-course/sessionI/lessons/03_vim.md

 #### Vim Interface

 You can create a document by calling a text editor and providing the name of the document you wish to create.
-Change directories to the `unix_lesson` folder and create a document using `vim` entitled `draft.txt`:
+Change directories to the `unix_lesson/other` folder and create a document using `vim` entitled `draft.txt`:

 ```bash
 $ cd ~/ngs_course/unix_lesson/other